confluentinc/kafka-connect-datagen/README.md

 ...
 ```

-2. The schema in Confluent Schema Registry declares the record fields and their types.
+2. The schema in Confluent Schema Registry declares the record fields and their types, and is used by Kafka clients when they are configured to produce or consume Avro data.
 As an example, consider the following "rule" in the schema specification to generate a field `userid`:

 ```bash